Tampa Police Memorial Fund Scholarship Program Announcement April 1, 2021

 Letters of Recommendation

 The applicant must obtain and submit two (2) letters of recommendation from a person in the community other than family members.
-The letters of recommendation will be mailed to the President of the Tampa Police Memorial Fund Committee, Inc. Failure to obtain letters of recommendation will result in a deduction of points from the overall grading scale.
+The letters of recommendation will be mailed to the Scholarship Chairman of the Tampa Police Memorial Fund Committee, Inc. Failure to obtain letters of recommendation will result in a deduction of points from the overall grading scale.

 Each application will be scored as indicated below when determining the recipients of the Tampa Police Memorial Scholarship.
 The Tampa Police Memorial Scholarship Committee will tabulate the final scores of each applicant with the Tampa Police Memorial Scholarship Grading Scale.
 The six (6) areas of grading and their weighted percentages are as follows;